 From time to time and sadly a wedding ring may be lost and a replacement obtained.
 At such a time, some couples wish to revisit the church where they were first married or a church of their choice for prayers to be said recalling their wedding vows and blessing the new wedding ring.
 This can take place by arrangement quite quickly if required.

 If you need advice on how to proceed, wish to ask questions regarding any of the above or discuss this further, please complete the form below.
-Alternatively, you can contact Georgina Lewis, Benefice Administrator on 07539 293484 or by email: email@example.com
+Alternatively, you can contact Georgina Lewis, Benefice Administrator by email: email@example.com